1 Jul 2022

 Identifying Atlantic Bottlenose Dolphins

-Like their name suggests, bottlenose dolphins have a very short and stubby beak.
-They measure anywhere from 6 to 12 feet and can weigh up to 650 pounds, fully grown.
-Their smooth skin is very sensitive and regenerates every few hours.
-They are a mostly a gray shade, but their bellies have a hint of pink.
-Due to the slight upturn to the corners of their mouths, they always look like they are smiling.
+Just as their name suggests, bottlenose dolphins have a very short and stubby beak that resembles a bottle.
+They can measure anywhere from 6 to 12 feet and weigh up to 650 pounds, fully grown.
+They are mostly a gray shade, but their bellies have a hint of pink.
+Due to the slight upturn to the corners of their mouths, dolphins always look like they are smiling.